rowan04/backstage-demo/guide.md

 Be careful as any config written into the local file will overwrite what you have written in your normal `app-config.yaml` file.

-## Gitlab repository pulling and plugin
+## GitLab repository pulling and plugin
 From your root directory, run the following:

 ```